GeekyAubergine/zoeaubert.me/content/blog-posts/2025/we-need-to-talk-about-islands.md

 Ok, good meme.
 Well done me.
 This came from a weird piece of information[citation needed] that I have lodged in my head since I moved to Portsmouth and have never really questioned since.

 Robb's response was to question whether Wikipedia was correct (this is what I believe professionals call foreshadowing).
-I then mentioned that the statistic is also wrong anyway, as when most people say [Portsmouth](https://en.wikipedia.org/wiki/Portsmouth), they mean only [Portsea "Island"] (https://en.wikipedia.org/wiki/Portsea_Island), and this value includes the whole administrative area.
+I then mentioned that the statistic is also wrong anyway, as when most people say [Portsmouth](https://en.wikipedia.org/wiki/Portsmouth), they mean only [Portsea "Island"](https://en.wikipedia.org/wiki/Portsea_Island), and this value includes the whole administrative area.

 We then ~~argued~~ _discussed_ what is and isn't Portsmouth, leading to the ultimate question: